neondatabase/neon/docs/rfcs/027-pageserver-disaster-recovery.md

   One specifies either both `from_lsn` and `target`, or neither.
   Writing into the same timeline is forbidden.

+The API call returns immediately after creation of the new timeline, and doesn't wait for the timeline's WAL replay to finish.
+The API call returns the id of the newly created timeline.
+The new timeline will appear in the usual listings and its lsn will increase until WAL replay has finished.
+As the caller knows the targeted lsn goal, this allows them to be informed about progress.
+There is no push notification for when the process has finished, any followup actions need to first poll for completion.

 [generation numbers RFC]: https://github.com/neondatabase/neon/pull/4919

 ### Higher level features